 Just off the main square (the buildings with the green roof) is the Mausoleum of Idriss I, a sacred destination that is open only to Muslims.

 It is said in Morocco that six pilgrimages to Moulay Idriss during the annual festival honoring the saint is equivalent to one Hajto Mecca for their faith.
 With Ramadan and prayer and fasting, Islam faith seems to be very sacrificial and they deny themselves.
 This is something Westerners don’t often do.

 This is the oldest door in the city.

-In the lane ways the ‘taxi’ is the donkey.
+In the laneway the ‘taxi’ is the donkey.
 So you need to watch where you walk or soft missiles are found squishing in your shoes – yuk!

-We are also taught about the tattooing of the women’s faces – at the centre of the face – one tattoo between the brows running upward, and another down the centre of the chin.
+We are also taught about the tattooing of the women’s faces – at the center of the face – one tattoo between the brows running upward, and another down the center of the chin.